fledge-iot/fledge/docs/tuning_fledge.rst

 Purge
 =====

 The purpose of the purge processes within Fledge is to control the usage of the storage system.
-Fledge has two different purge process that run, each of these purges a different aspect of the storage within the system;
+Fledge has two different purge processes that run, each of which purges a different aspect of the storage within the system.

   - **System Purge** - The system purge process is responsible for purging the logs held internally within the Fledge storage system.
-There are three types of log information held in the storage system; statistics, the audit trail and task execution history.
+There are three types of log information held in the storage system: statistics, the audit trail, and task execution history.

     .. note::

         The *System Logs*, or message logs, are not held within the Fledge storage system but are rather sent to the Linux system logging facility, *syslog*.
-This is configured within the Linux system itself to rotate, compress and ultimately remove logs using the system define log rotation settings.
+This is configured within the Linux system itself to rotate, compress and ultimately remove logs using the system defined log rotation settings.

   - **Purge** - The purge process is responsible for purging the readings data from the system.